Diogo-Rodriigues/AP_Modulo2/training/README.md

 ## Notebooks

 - `data_aug.ipynb` - Data augmentation to balance the dataset.
+- `auto_invert.ipynb` - Find the images that are inverted.
 - `remove_black_bars.ipynb` - Script to preprocess images by removing black bars.
 - `split_dataset.ipynb` - script/notebook used to create and validate the split (`train` / `val` / `test`) - note: fixed splits are included under `training/dataset/`.
 - `RESNET.ipynb` - training and evaluation for a ResNet-based model.